3mcd/javelin/docs-src/content/ecs/systems.md

 ## Implementing Game Logic

 A system is just a function executed during each world tick.
-Systems look up entities and operate on their data to yield the next game state.

 All game logic should live within systems.
+Systems query collections of entities and operate on their data to yield the next game state.

 Systems operate on dynamically growing and shrinking sets of entities that are queried by their archetype (or sub-archetype).
 This means that, depending on its archetype, an entity may be eligible for iteration by a system one tick, and ineligible the next.

 This is the cornerstone of ECS that enables runtime composition.
 Adding and removing components also adds and removes behavior.
 In addition, the isolation of game logic into systems makes your game world easier to debug and provides a clear target for performance and unit tests.